Preparation for promotion to the National League System

 The remaining requirements are met with our current provision or easily accomplishable with adaptation of the current facilities.
 The process of applying for Step 6 can begin between November 1st and December 31st of this year.

 The principal requirement for Step 6 ground grading is the inclusion of floodlights.
 We secured planning permission for these some time ago, although the siting of the cricket boundary and ‘square’ have presented constraints in terms of placement.
-However, following lengthy consultations with floodlighting specialists we are delighted to have learnt that asymmetrically placed floodlights can overcome these constraints whilst meeting the FA lux requirements.
+However, following lengthy consultations with floodlighting specialists we are delighted to have learnt that a minor adjustment in the siting of the floodlights can overcome these constraints whilst meeting the FA lux requirements.

-For those of you associated and familiar with the youth football pathway at Chilcompton Sports, it has long been a disappointment that this pathway has concluded at U16 level, as, apart from adult football, there has not been the opportunity to provide the facilities for football at an U18 level.
-This, however, will be overcome with the ground grading required at Step 6, where the floodlights will enable the introduction of a team in the U18s Floodlit League, and complete the pathway from youth to adult football as well as provide coach progression.
-We think you’ll all agree that this will be a huge benefit to the entire Chilcompton Sport football set-up.
+For those of you associated and familiar with the youth football pathway at Chilcompton Sports, it has long been a disappointment that this pathway has concluded at U16 level, as there has not been the opportunity to provide the facilities for football at an U18 level.
+This, however, will be overcome with the ground grading required at Step 6, where floodlighting will enable the introduction of a team to the U18s Floodlit League, completing the pathway from youth to adult football.